HIST& 126 : World Civilizations I

-Comparative study of the evolution of the world’s major civilizations (African, Asian, European, and the Americas to the Middle Ages).
-Emphasis on understanding value systems and how they are expressed in different political, social, economic, and cultural-religious systems as well as literature, architecture, and art.
+Historical comparative study of the world’s major civilizations (African, Asian, Middle East, European, and American) from prehistory to ca.1200 CE.
+There will be an emphasis on material existence and understanding value systems.
+We will delve into how these are expressed in different political, social, economic, cultural, and religious systems as well as in literature and art.
 (SS)

 - Demonstrate a “historical mindedness”-- understanding the historical context of ideas, events, and issues.

 - Demonstrate a sense of regionalism that incorporates geography, economics, politics, and culture.

 - Demonstrate the contributions and world view of diverse populations of the region.